AzlanCoding/igniteDMA/README.md

 This full stack application does not collect any personal data from students nor does it have any major control over the users' devices.
 Thus even if compromised, there is nothing much to steal or control.
 To report a vulnerability, go to the `Security` tab, press `Report a Vulnerability` and fill in the necessary fields.

 ## Important Notes
-1. **THERE IS A LIMIT OF 5,000 BLOCKED SITES PER STUDENT** due to the usage of `declarativeNetRequest`.
+1. **THERE IS A LIMIT OF 5,000 BLOCKED SITES PER STUDENT** due to the usage of `declarativeNetRequest`.<br>
+When this limit is reached, the extension goes into `legacyWebBlocking` mode which still works but doesn't display the `blocked.html` page.
+When in `legacyWebBlocking`, the extension has a limit of 30,000 sites.
+These limitations are set by Google and IgniteDMA has no control over them.<br>
 As stated in Chrome's [documentation](https://developer.chrome.com/docs/extensions/reference/api/declarativeNetRequest#dynamic-rules):
   > An extension can have at least 5000 dynamic rules.
 This is exposed as the `MAX_NUMBER_OF_UNSAFE_DYNAMIC_RULES`.

 2. The extension checks for updates from the profile every 30 seconds.
 You can force a refresh by pressing `Refresh Profile` in the options page.